 Even if you consider yourself to be a very careful driver, you may still become involved in an accident at some point.
-Therefore, it's extremely important to have a clear understanding of the Iowa Department of Transportation's rules and regulations surrounding motor vehicle accidents.
+Therefore, it's extremely important to have a clear understanding of the rules and regulations surrounding motor vehicle accidents.

 If you are involved in a motor vehicle accident while driving, you must stop as close to the scene as possible without causing additional disruption.
 Provide the other driver with your:

 If someone has been injured in the accident, you should call for an ambulance immediately.
 You'll also need to report the accident to the nearest law enforcement agency.

 According to the Iowa Department of Transportation, drivers are required to file a written report within 72 hours of a motor vehicle accident resulting in bodily injury or property damage of over $1,500.
 These forms are available from local law enforcement officers.

 If the law enforcement officer who investigates the accident files a report, however, you do not need to submit your own documentation of the accident.

 Drivers who are involved in accidents causing bodily injury or property damage must provide proof of financial responsibility in order to protect their driving privileges.
 If you don't have liability insurance, this can be accomplished in several different ways: